MelbourneFuzzingHub/fuzz_blockers/README.md

 # fuzz_blockers
-A Comprehensive Study on Fuzz Blockers
+This repo stores the data of our FUZZING'23 paper entitled "Beyond The Coverage Plateau: A Comprehensive Study on Fuzz Blockers"